-In order for processes to communicate and share all their related documentation, the Agility Corp has opted to build a documentation portal.
+To communicate and share all their processes and related documentation, the Agility Corp has opted to build a documentation portal.
 All business processes are diagrammed in Bizagi Modeler and stored in a single .bpm file.

 Classification and hierarchy of processes

 Agility Corp concluded that the easiest and most convenient way to classify its processes would be according to the area in which they are performed.
 Based on this, the following classification was established:

 •Recruitment and selection

 Note this gives a two-level classification; the first denotes the functional areas and the second the business processes.

 The first level comprise of has four categories (each area represents a category of level 1).
 The second level contains eight categories (each process represents a category of level 2).